stalniy/tkt/docs/oop.md

 ```

 It's possible to specify several mixins and if they have methods with the same name then will be used the method of first one.
-Callig method `setUpMixins` we call `setUp` method in context of our instance (it means `this` refers to the instance which calls this method) for each mixin (if mixin doesn't have such method it will be skipped).
+Each mixin can have `setUp` method which is invoked for each instance of a class when it's created.